 Florian is interested in how secure systems can be designed that blend with the way in which users interact with computing devices.
 In particular, his research focuses on understanding users’ behavior in security critical contexts, in building security mechanisms based on users’ behavior (behavioral biometrics), in leveraging users’ physiology to both enhance existing security mechanisms as well as build novel security mechanisms (physiological security) and in understanding and investigating threats that emerge from novel ubiquitous technologies (ubiquitous security).
 Specific application areas of his research are usable security in smart homes, social engineering and authentication.

 Florian regularly serves as associate chair, associate editor, and program committee member of leading conferences and journals in the field of human-computer interaction and ubiquitous computing (e.g., CHI, IMWUT / Ubicomp, DIS, NordiCHI, MUM, PerDis).
-He is a Co-Chair of the CHI 2019 UX subcommittee and Program Co-Chair of Mensch und Computer 2019 and Mensch und Computer 2020.
-Furthermore, Florian was Conference Co-Chair of MUM 2018, Program Co-Chair of MUM 2016, and Program Co-Chair of PerDis 2015, and Workshop Chair of MobileHCI 2013.
+He is a Co-Chair of the CHI 2020 UX subcommittee, TPC Chair of Mensch und Computer 2020 and was Program Co-Chair of Mensch und Computer 2019.
+Furthermore, Florian is the Steering Committee Chair for the MUM Conference Series.
+He was Conference Co-Chair of MUM 2018, Program Co-Chair of MUM 2016, Program Co-Chair of PerDis 2015, and Workshop Chair of ETRA 2020 and MobileHCI 2013.